-She made her first video in 2009, inspired by Shane Dawson, but it was in 2014 that she truly started taking her YouTube videos seriously.
+Aleks made her first video in 2009, inspired by Shane Dawson, but it was in 2014 that she truly started taking her YouTube videos seriously.
 “I found a platform [where] I can share my opinions, and the videos I make are videos I really enjoy making,” she says.

 According to Aleks, her channel doesn’t fit into one particular category or genre, and making whatever video she feels like making is important to her.
-“I’ve made taste tests, beauty videos, chatty videos, reviews, hauls and the whole lot,” she lists.
+“I’ve made taste tests, beauty videos, chatty videos, reviews, hauls, and the whole lot,” she lists.
 “But that’s what I like about my channel.
 I can make any video I feel like making and it won’t seem out of place.”

-Her most popular and favourite video to make on her channel so far is Turning 7-Year-Old Twenty One Pilots Fan Into Tyler Joseph.
-This was a collaboration with her young nephew, who she loves filming with, in which she transforms him into the famous band member, Tyler Joseph.
+Her most popular (and favourite) video on her channel so far is Turning 7-Year-Old Twenty One Pilots Fan Into Tyler Joseph.
+This was a collaboration with her young nephew, who she loves filming with, in which she transforms him into Twenty One Pilots member Tyler Joseph.

-The band have been a recurring theme on Aleks’s channel for a while as she has been a fan of them since 2015.
+The band have been a recurring theme on Aleks’s channel for a while, as she has been a fan of them since 2015.
 They have since become her favourite band and have influenced her YouTube channel as well as her life more generally.

-“After the initial uproar about it, I actually came to the realisation that we could turn this into a good thing,” she says, describing “small YouTubers supporting each other more now and helping each other to get back on the YouTube Partner Programme.”
+“After the initial uproar about it, I actually came to the realisation that we could turn this into a good thing,” she says, describing “small YouTubers supporting each other more now and helping each other to get back on the YouTube Partner Programme”.

-This being said, Aleks mentions that with all the changes to YouTube over the years, it has simultaneously “never been harder and easier” to grow as a smaller YouTuber.
+This being said, Aleks says that with all the changes to YouTube over the years, it has simultaneously “never been harder and easier” to grow as a smaller YouTuber.
 On the one hand, she says that there are more viewers than there used to be, but also so many creators trying to “make it”, making the community “naturally very divided”.